Punkline/punkpc/doc/README.md

 ### sidx
 Scalar Index Tools
-- useful for referencing object/dictionary that are part of an array of symbols
+- useful for referencing object/dictionary elements as part of an array of indexed symbols
   - symbol arrays are indexed literally by casting evaluated indices into decimal literals
   - the decimal literals are appended to symbol names with a `$` delimitter